ws/StarryKnight/Readme.md

 **Using this probably breaks Twitter's TOS.
 So you definitely shouldn't use it.
 Nope.
 Never.
 Ever.**

-StarryKnight is a very simple Node module that gives you two methods.
-Those two methods are very self explanatory, but I put examples anyway.
+StarryKnight is a very simple Node module that gives you three methods.
+Those three methods are very self explanatory, but I put examples anyway.

 **NOTE: I have not touched this code in months.
 It may not work perfectly.
 I might be able to fix it if you drop me a tweet.**